How Google uses store sales data

-Google Ads Store sales (direct upload) allows you to measure offline sales using sales data that you upload (or that a third party uploads on your behalf) to produce an aggregated report demonstrating how such sales are influenced by ad campaigns Google has carried out on your behalf.
+Google Ads store sales and store sales (direct upload) allow you to measure offline sales using sales data that you upload (or that a third party uploads on your behalf) to produce an aggregated report demonstrating how such sales are influenced by ad campaigns Google has carried out on your behalf.
 Google is committed to protecting the confidentiality and security of the data you share with us.
-This article explains how Google handles the data files you upload (or that a third party uploads on your behalf) for use in Store sales (direct upload).
+This article explains how Google handles the data files you upload (or that a third party uploads on your behalf) for use in store sales or store sales (direct upload).

 How we handle your data